In this blog post, we are going to give you examples to show you why this is not always true.

 Did you know?

-The chemicals in your skincare products are sometimes extracted directly from natural ingredients.
+The chemicals in your skincare products are sometimes extracted directly from natural foods like aloe vera and sugarcane.

 For example: salicylic acid is often extracted from white willow bark.
 It’s great for gentle, non-physical exfoliation.